salopst/salopst.github.io/content/posts/2021-10-12-add-terminal-to-gnome-nautilus-file-manager.md

 `F4` toggles.

 Lovely stuff.
 One minor quibbe, though: whilst navigation via the GUI will change the "`PWD`" at the prompt, it does not work the other way around.
-Still this will prove to be super useful.
+Still, this will prove to be super useful. **EDIT** This is an open issue: https://github.com/flozz/nautilus-terminal/issues/21

 {{< image src="/img/uploads/2021-10-12-gnome-nautilus-terminal.png" alt="Terminal prompt in GNOME Terminal" position="center" style="border-radius: 50px;" >}}